 Think about how you feel when you get frustrated in everyday life, perhaps when you have to wait ages to cross the road, or you have to hang on the phone for 30 minutes to talk to the bank.
 You probably recognize a little burst of anger bubbling up inside you, making you feel irritable, short-tempered and ready to snap.

-With sexual frustration the symptoms can be similar.
+Sexual frustration symptoms can be similar.
 You might feel you walk around with a short fuse, filled with anger and aggression and ready to fly at anyone who looks at you the wrong way.
 You might find yourself acting unfairly towards your loved one, criticizing them, niggling at them or even making uncharacteristically unkind comments.
-Followed swiftly by feelings of guilt.
+Symptoms of sexual frustration are often followed swiftly by feelings of guilt.

 Of course, these feelings of frustration can stem from other areas of life – work or family relationships for instance.
 But if you find your thoughts keep coming back to issues within your relationship, to thoughts of sexual frequency or concerns about sexual compatibility, there’s a good chance sexual frustration plays a reasonable part.